jentery/506/faq.md

 * You Already Said That. (on memory, playback, and emotional rapport with machines)
 * Property of . . . (on diaries and true stories that never happened)
 * Click Here. (on links, forks, and portals)
-* I'd Prefer Not To. (on refusal)
+* I'd Prefer Not To. (on resistance and refusal)

 And so on.

-Each module will correspond with a particular work (see list above), which will serve as a case study of sorts.
+Each module will correspond with a particular work (see nearly complete list above), which will serve as a case study of sorts.

-The middle of the semester will be dedicated to composing (or arguing) with and through media (as a form of scholarship).
-I'll detail some approaches, and we'll look at some examples.
+The middle of the semester will be dedicated to composing (or arguing) with and through media as a form of scholarship.
+I'll detail some approaches, and we'll look at some examples from the academy.

-The end of the semester will be dedicated to your presentations of research (penultimate meeting) and workshopping it (last meeting).
+The end of the semester will be dedicated to your presentations of research (penultimate meeting) and workshopping your projects (last meeting).
 We'll also recap the seminar during the last meeting.

 ## Who Are You?

 My name is Jentery Sayers.
 I'm an associate professor in the English department.
 I also teach in CSPT.
-I've been at UVic since 2011.
+I've been at UVic since 2011, and I did my PhD at the University of Washington.
 Most of my work is in comparative media studies.
-I teach American fiction, cultural studies, media, and prototyping at UVic.
+I teach American fiction, cultural studies, media, materialism, and prototyping at UVic.